-Role of one such stop, most likely was performed by Gorham’s Cave, supported by the nearby Phoenician city Carteia (located in the area of present-day Spain).
-Phoenicians and later Carthaginians left in the front part of the cave thousands of offering including thousands of personalized scarabs from the rings of sailors, small oil lamps – incense burners.
+Role of one such stop most likely was performed by Gorham’s Cave, supported by the nearby Phoenician city Carteia (located in the area of present-day Spain).
+Phoenicians and later Carthaginians left in the front part of the cave thousands of offerings including thousands of personalized scarabs from the rings of sailors, small oil lamps – incense burners.
 Then they waited for suitable wind and entered the ocean.

 - The Gibraltar Museum, The Sites: Gorham’s Cave, Current Projects.